House of 1000 Corpses: Music

 The score for the film was composed by Zombie, alongside Canadian producer Scott Humphrey.
 Much of the production work for the soundtrack to the film was done in Humphrey's studio, The Chop Shop.
 The film's score featured similar musical themes to Zombie's releases, consisting of heavy metal influences.
-MTV said the music mixed "snippets of ominous hillbilly dialogue with grim horror movie rock."
+MTV said the music mixed "snippets of ominous hillbilly dialogue with grim horror movie rock".
 While making the movie, Zombie joked with his manager that he should do a cover of "Brick House" (1977), originally performed by Commodores.
 His manager later got both Lionel Richie and rapper Trina to appear on a cover of the song with Zombie, under the title "Brick House 2003".
 Aside from making audio clips and snippets for the film, Zombie recorded a variety of new songs for the film's soundtrack.
 The song "House of 1000 Corpses", taken from Zombie's album The Sinister Urge (2001), is also present.
 The soundtrack, released on March 25, 2003, made an appearance on the Billboard 200 chart in the United States.
 The soundtrack to the film is isolated on home video releases of the film as a separate audio track.
 Later in 2019, Rob Zombie announced that the soundtrack would be released on vinyl by the label Waxwork Records.
 The record included an essay by Zombie and a 12x12" photo booklet of behind the scenes photos.

 Release

 Prior to agreeing to release the film through Universal, Zombie reportedly told the studio of the film's nature, stating "I was really blatant when I talked to them.
 I didn't want to get into a situation where they thought I was making something mainstream.
 And I told them that I wanted to make a drive-in movie, something very gritty and nasty and weird."
 Production of the film was completed in 2000, and was set for release through Universal.
 The studio completed a theatrical trailer for the film, which was shown in theaters and prior to the Universal ride created by Zombie.
-Zombie later received a call for a meeting with Stacey Snider, head of Universal, requesting a meeting.
+Zombie later received a call for a meeting with Stacey Snider, head of Universal.
 Zombie recalled fearing that the studio would demand a re-shoot, though he later learned that Snider's fears of the film receiving an NC-17 rating had led to the company's refusal to release the film.
 The film remained shelved for several months, with Zombie eventually purchasing the rights to the film from Universal.
 Zombie claimed that many urged him to scrap the film following the fallout with Universal, though he continued to search for a new distributor.